Learn to Hunt

 Walleyes start to move to their spawning spots as spring begins and water temperatures rise.
 Dams are good places to catch walleyes, but don’t avoid the river section further downstream that often provides deeper resting pools for migrating walleyes.
 Use a jig and twister combination or baitfish imitation crankbait as water temperatures rise and walleyes become more aggressive.
 A slip bobber rig tipped with a minnow or leach fished close to known spawning areas is a great choice in lakes and reservoirs.
-A 1/8 oz. jig tipped with a minnow or leach can also work well.
+A 1/8 ounce jig tipped with a minnow or leach can also work well.
 Try fishing these areas at night when walleyes are more active.

 Summer is a great time to troll crankbaits and 3-way rigs near deep weed beds in lakes and over hard bottomed flats in reservoirs.
 Walleye fishing the wing dams on the Mississippi River can be great in the summer.
 Fish a 3-way rig on the upstream side of the wing dam.

 Riffles, shallow rocky areas in rivers and streams, are great spots to fish for walleyes in the spring (April) and fall (October).
 Use a 1/8 oz. jig with a twister tail or throw a shallow-running, minnow-imitation crankbait.
 These riffle areas can be very good during low light conditions (early morning/late evening) when walleyes use their superior night vision to invade these shallows to search for an easy meal.
 Areas of streams that have boulders or rip rap are also great areas to catch walleyes.
 Try baits that imitate crayfish along these rocky areas.